jelar11/snake/README.md

 # snake
-My verson of the clasic game
+My verson of the classic snake game